squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/Ldap.md

 to squid_ldap_auth program.
 For more information see the squid_ldap_auth manual

+> :information_source:
-> :information_source: Note: You should have generated your SSL certs and placed it under `/etc/openldap/cacerts` directory on squid server before using secure channel authentication.
+    You should have generated your SSL certs and placed it under `/etc/openldap/cacerts` directory on squid server before using secure channel authentication.
 Remember that this only secures the traffic Squid\<-\>LDAP Server, not browsers\<-\>Squid.
 For SSL/TLS your squid_ldap_auth line will look like...

 ```
 # the following is one long line, do not wrap